 Compared to the Silverstone DS380 the Supermicro CS721 is a more compact.
 The DS380 has the advantage of being able to hold more drives.
 The DS380 can fit 8 3.5″ or 2.5″ in hotswap bays plus an additional four 2.5″ fixed in a cage.
 Between the two cases I much prefer the Supermicro CS-721 even with less drive capacity.
 The DS380 has vibration issues with all the drives populated, and it’s also not as easy to work with.
 The CS-721 looks and feels much higher quality.

 I’m pretty happy with the build, I really like how much power you can get into a microserver these days.
-My build has 8 cores (16 threads) and up to 128GB memory, and even up to 18TB of data.
+My build has 8 cores (16 threads) and 32GB memory (can go up to 128GB!), and with 6TB drives in RAID-Z (RAID-5) I have 18TB of usable data (more with ZFS compression).
 With VMware and ZFS you could run a small datacenter from a box under your desk.